HerreraManuel/Group1/README.md

     message.
 <a name="def"></a>
 ##### 1.3 Definitions
+    URL: Takes Github URL(s).
+    Suffix: The file extension that is meant to be read.
     Characters: Counts the number of characters in a given file.
     Words: Counts the words in a given file.
     Lines: Counts the number of lines in a given file.